Polyurea resin flooring

 It is chemically resistant to any damage by alkalis, acids, and petroleum products.
 Polyurea is resistant to bacterial corrosion, is environmentally friendly, and is easy to clean.
 This product has numerous applications in military industries, oil and gas, and petrochemical industries, reinforcing worn structures.

-Polyurea is two components of the latest types of technology in the coating and flooring industry.
+Polyurea is two components of the latest types of technology in the coating and domestic resin flooring industry.
 Polyurea systems are sometimes referred to as improved polyurethanes, but although there are common properties between Polyurea and polyurethane, polyurea technology is a unique technology.
 The high durability of this coating makes it up to twenty times more resistant than epoxy and up to ten times more resistant than polyurethane.

 Resistant to salt, oil, gas, and corrosive chemicals.
 It is 98% more flexible than epoxy and allows concrete to move.
 Polyurea does not crack and does not rise from the surface.
 Polyurea has been used for 25 years in various industries, including pipe coatings, tanks, refineries, and pickup trucks.